fallen-icarus/cardano-swaps/README.md

 :heavy_exclamation_mark: A zero or negative price means the assets are effectively free.
 A malicious user may deposit a UTxO with a negative price in the datum in order to steal user funds.
 To prevent this, swaps will fail unless all prices are greater than 0.

-:heavy_exclamation_mark: For user-friendliness, when ADA is part of the trading pair, the price **MUST** be in units of ADA.
-The swap contract will convert to Lovelace when necessary.
-If Lovelace units are entered, conversion will still take place and produce undesired behavior.
+:heavy_exclamation_mark: In the previous version, users could have specified a price in units of ADA and the script would convert it to units of lovelace during execution.
+This feature was removed to save on execution costs.
+Now, all prices for ADA must be in units of lovelace.

 #### swapBeacon
-The `swapBeacon` field for the datum prevents misuse of beacons.
+The `BeaconSymbol` datum prevents misuse of beacons.
 The contract forces all assets with the supplied policy-id to be burned instead of being withdrawn.
-This ensures the beacons can never be found in an address unrelated to `cardano-swaps`. **If the wrong policy id is supplied, assets will be locked forever.** Only the UTxO containing the beacon needs to use `Just beaconSym`; all active swaps can use `Nothing` for this field. `cardano-swaps` CLI handles this part of the datum automatically, preventing accidental locking.
+This ensures the beacons can never be found in an address unrelated to `cardano-swaps`. **If the wrong policy id is supplied, assets can be locked forever.** Only the UTxO containing the beacon needs to use the `BeaconSymbol` datum; all active swaps use the `SwapPrice` datum. `cardano-swaps` CLI handles this part of the datum automatically, preventing accidental misuse.

 ---
 ### Swap Contract Logic